In-depth review of the WEEE Collection Rates and Targets in Europe

 - A revision of the collection target calculation methods.

-Furthermore, the WEEE Forum and its partners propose ten supporting measures to support the implementation of the All Actors Approach, which can be tailored and implemented in the way best suited to the Member States.
+Furthermore, the WEEE Forum and its partners propose ten supporting measures to support the implementation of the All Actors Approach, which can be tailored and adopted in the way best suited to the Member States.

 Whenever possible, incentives are set in place for encouraging participation of actors, but it should be noted that for an All Actors Approach to work properly a high level of enforcement is required.